robrwo/Plack-Middleware-Statsd/README.md

 If your application is returning a status code that is not handled by [HTTP::Status](https://metacpan.org/pod/HTTP%3A%3AStatus), then the metrics may not be logged for that reponse.

+# SUPPORT FOR OLDER PERL VERSIONS

+Since v0.6.0, the this module requires Perl v5.14 or later.

+If you need this module on Perl v5.10, please use one of the v0.5.x versions of this module.
+Significant bug or security fixes may be backported,

 # SEE ALSO

 [Net::Statsd::Client](https://metacpan.org/pod/Net%3A%3AStatsd%3A%3AClient)